RemoteCraftsmen/sentry/README.md

+## Go to docker folder and copy default.config.env.dist into default.config.env

 ## Generate a new secret key to be shared by all sentry containers.
 This value will then be used as the SENTRY_SECRET_KEY environment variable.

 `$ docker run --rm sentry config generate-secret-key`

-## Put secret into docker-compose.yml
+## Put secret into docker/default.config.env

 ## Run docker-compose